Sabrinas Organizing

 Organizing Issues Experienced By A Professional Organizer

 We remodeled our kitchen.
-So, being the professional organizer I am, I decided to collect lots of stuff that would help me organize my kitchen precisely the way I wanted it.
+So, being the professional organizer I am, I decided to collect lots of things to help me organize my kitchen exactly the way I wanted it.
 Well, I think I overdid it!
 I returned what I could.

 Jump to: